mariourban83/MU-static-portfolio-page-2019/README.md

 The website was tested during and after development on multiple devices accross three major browsers, Chrome, Safari and Firefox.
 The devices used for testing where mobile phones such as Samsung Galaxy S4, Apple iPhone SE, Sony Experia, Amazon 7" Fire tablet, HP 14" laptop with medium screen resolution and 23" size full hd screen on desktop pc.
 Chrome dev tools and Firefox dev tools were also used for testing responsivness of the website.

+Both HTML and CSS files were checked with validators and they passed with no errors.
+I could not find any bugs as for now.

 Every element and section was adjusted during development stage to respond and adapt to different screen sizes.
 Also, Galaxy S4 ADB with Google Chrome inspection tool was also used during development stage.